mursideyarkin/dynamic_product_pricing/README.md

 ## Project details:

 A game company gave gift coins to its users for the purchase of items in a game.
 Using these virtual coins, users buy various tools for their characters.
-The game company **did not specify a price for the new item** and provided users to **buy this item at the price they wanted.** With the sales data set of this new item, we will investigate what the price of this item should be.
+The game company **did not specify a price for the new item** and provided users to **buy this item at the price they wanted.** With the sales dataset of this new item, we will investigate what the price of this item should be.

 The questions to be answered within the scope of this project are as follows: